 Flash Flood Watch from TUE 6:00 AM EDT until WED 6:00 AM EDT

+Flash Flood Watch from TUE 6:00 AM EDT until WED 6:00 AM EDTUpdated

 Issued by National Weather Service – Binghamton, NY